Basis set generation and optimization in the NISQ era with Quiqbox.jl: Quiqbox performance

 The drastic improvement of basis set optimization's efficiency pushes forward the practicality of variational basis set optimization, especially for larger systems.
-For example, in the case of optimizing the STO-3G basis set for LiH, Quiqbox was able to finish the optimization within two hours.
-In contrast, DiffiQult had not achieved convergence even after running for more than 11 hours.
-This result is included in TABLE~\ref{tb:poc} as well.
+For example, in the case of optimizing the STO-3G basis set for LiH (with the bond length at 1.5949 \AA), Quiqbox was able to finish the optimization within one hour.
+In contrast, DiffiQult did not achieve convergence even after running for more than 12 hours.
+This result is included in Table~\ref{tb:poc} as well.